sdsc-hpc-students/hpc-training-2020/basic_tutorials/how-to-run-notebooks-on-comet.md

 # SDSC HPC User Training

 ## Running Jupyter Notebooks On Comet (by Mary Thomas):
-Learn how to run/edit a jupyter notebook on comet using Python notebooks.
+This tutorial will show you how run launch a jupyter notebook on Comet using Python notebooks.
 On Comet, it is preferred that notebooks be run on compute or interactive compute nodes.
+There are two ways to do this:
+* Run the notebook from the command line using an interactive node.
+* Launch a notebook on a compute node using a batch script.

-This tutorial will show you how to do this.
+This tutorial will show you how run launch a jupyter notebook on an interactive Comet compute node.

 ### Log onto comet.sdsc.edu